xdavidchen/hugoblog/content/post/c2c/index.md

 author = "David Chen"
 title = "C2C: from a Consumer to a Creator" date = "2022-02-08"
-description = "Just a monologue" image = "IMG_1877.JPG"
-categories = [
+description = "monologue from a typycal introvert" image = "IMG_1877.JPG" categories = [
     "thoughts"